nirzaf/github-pages-with-jekyll/README.md

-# github-pages-with-jekyll-template
-Repository used for GitHub Pages with Jekyll course.
+This repository is a starter portfolio that you can use to learn a little bit about GitHub Pages with Jekyll.